Danshen (Salvia miltiorrhiza)

 Compound Danshen Dropping Pill (CDDP) — Stable Angina Reviews

-Reviews of multiple Chinese RCTs of Compound Danshen Dropping Pill (Salvia miltiorrhiza + Panax notoginseng + Borneol) for stable angina pectoris.
+Reviews of multiple Chinese clinical trials of Compound Danshen Dropping Pill (Salvia miltiorrhiza + Panax notoginseng + Borneol) for stable angina pectoris.
 Comparator: standard pharmacological treatments (nitrates, beta-blockers, calcium channel blockers).

-CDDP demonstrated symptomatic improvement in angina pectoris in multiple Chinese RCTs — though most have methodological limitations (blinding concerns, short duration, weak controls).
+CDDP demonstrated symptomatic improvement in angina pectoris in multiple Chinese clinical trials — though most have methodological limitations (blinding concerns, short duration, weak controls).
 Establishes clinical use case for combination Danshen formulas rather than monotherapy.
-Notable: traditional Chinese use is almost ALWAYS in combination — Western monotherapy testing may not reflect optimal use.
+Notable: traditional Chinese use is almost always in combination — Western monotherapy testing may not reflect optimal use.

 3